BJP urges ECI to revoke registration of Congress

-New Delhi, May 8: The Bharatiya Janata Party today demanded that the Congress party's registration with the Election Commission of India must be revoked immediately in view of Sonia Gandhi's tweet.
+New Delhi, May 8: The BJP today demanded that the Congress party's registration with the Election Commission of India must be revoked immediately in view of Sonia Gandhi's tweet that talks about threat to sovereignty of the state.

 The memorandum demanded that since it amounted to serious violation of model code of conduct, stringent action must be taken in the matter.